-Note: If you do not have full-length structure, but only have the structures of each domains, then you will have to create the full-length structure using other molecular modeling tools (such as homology modeling software or simple alignment to known full-length homologous crystal structure) to utilize this workflow.
+Note: If you do not have the full-length structure, but only have the structures of individual domains, then you will have to create the full-length structure using external molecular modeling tools, such as homology modeling software or simple alignment to a known full-length homologous crystal structure, to utilize this workflow.
 Save the resulting full-length structure as fullpdb.pdb and create protx.pdb and proty.pdb as described at the beginning of this example.